 Parameter Description Stream Parameters Master Playlist URL Specify the URL of the HLS stream.
 Download Type Specify whether the variants will be pulled from a single source (adaptive bitrate) or multiple sources (pull all bitrates).
 Smoothing Latency The Smoothing feature uses a buffer to time packets according to the stream's clock.
 This is useful when there are bursts in the rate in which the stream arrives.
 The smoothing features creates a queue in the buffer, allowing smoother entry into the Broadcaster.
 The Smoothing parameter defines the size of the buffer in Milliseconds.
 A larger buffer enables smoother entry, however, it may influence the latency rate.
 Inject SCTE35 on CUE Marks Select this checkbox to inject SCTE markers into the adaptive stream manifest.
 SCTE-35 markers found in the source input will be used to segment the stream and the #EXT-X-CUE-IN/#EXT-X-CUE-OUT tags will be added to the manifest.
 Enable time shift Select this checkbox to record the stream content and broadcast it after a specified delay.
 To deploy an input stream that uses the current stream's time shift, you need to configure a "Delayed" input stream.
 (See Adding Delayed Streams).
-Maximum delay [hh:mm:ss] (for Time Shift enabled) Specify the maximum time delay of this input.
+Maximum delay [hh:mm:ss] (for Specify the maximum time delay of this input.

-Transmit as multicast Select this checkbox to enable the transmission of this stream's outputs as multicast.
+bioaucastei ilipu Adding Input Stream ams Time Shift enabled) Transmit as multicast Select this checkbox to enable the transmission of this stream's outputs as multicast.
 A Zixi receiver that will pull the stream will receive it in multicast.
 By default, Zixi Broadcaster is configured to allow transparent fallback to unicast if it is out of the LAN.
 Requires enabling Multicast Pull in the Settings.
 Multicast Only (for Multicast enabled) If desired, specify multicast only outputs.
 Enable Encryption Select this checkbox to encrypt the Input stream.
 For more information, see Encrypting an Input Stream in Zixi Broadcaster.
 Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).
 Encryption key (for Encryption enabled) Click Generate to generate an encryption key.
 The generated encryption key must be sent to the end-user to decipher the received encoded stream.
 Recording parameters Select this checkbox to customize the recording parameters.
-Destination Type Select the radio button for the desired storage type and then fill in the relevant parameters. • Record to disk - the recording is saved on the local disk. • Record to S3 - the file is saved to your AWS S3 Bucket.
+Destination Type Select the radio button for the desired storage type and then fill in the relevant parameters.
+Record to disk - the recording is saved on the local disk.
+It is possible to record to an external destination by replacing the default storage location with a symbolic link.
+To learn more, see Using an External Storage section. • Record to S3 - the file is saved to your AWS S3 Bucket.
 Record to Disk Parameters File Name Template Specify the file name pattern that Zixi will use to generate when saving the recorded content.
 A separate file will be generated for each recording up to the time specified in the Max recorded file duration parameter (see above).
 After this duration a new file will be generated.
 The file name pattern can include any string and up to five variables listed below.
 Only the %T=HH.MM.SS creation time is mandatory.
-You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: • %S=stream id - optional. • %Y=year - optional • %D=day - optional
+You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: • %S=stream id - optional. %Y=year - optional